MarinerT/CreatingIPProfiles/README.md

 #### Assumptions

-1. All events are independent.
+1. All events are independent; each event represents a unique identifiable sequence per IP address.
-2. All documents were obtained.
-3. Crawlers used are represented in the higher range of document acquisition.
+2. Crawlers used are represented in the higher range of document acquisition.
-4. Smaller financial researchers can be represented by the range of document hits 30 - 200 and with ip hits in the range of 30 - 200.
+3. Smaller financial researchers can be represented by the range of document hits 30 - 200 and with ip hits in the range of 30 - 200.

 #### The Source: EDGAR Log File Dataset
 Source: https://www.sec.gov/dera/data/edgar-log-file-data-set.html

-Log for 10 OCT 2010

-To obtain the data, go to the above site and download the log file log20101010.zip.
+To obtain the data, go to the above site and download the log file for Log for '10 OCT 2010', log20101010.zip.

 #### Features of the Dataset